shrinidhi99/Web-dev-practice/chai-aur-code/README.md

 - `04bgChanger`: A simple react app to change background color of the web page.
 - `05passwordGenerator`: A simple react app to generate password to understand useEffect, useRef, and useCallback concepts.
 - `06currencyConverter`: A simple react app to do conversion from one currency to another.
 In the process, the project would cover the concept called custom web hooks.
+- `07reactRouter`: A simple react app to understand the working of a custom router, react router dom, link and navlink.
+- `08miniContext`: A simple react app to understand context API.